nuxt/docs/en/api/configuration-router.md

 - Type: `Function`

-You may want to extend the routes created by nuxt.js.
-You can do it via the `extendRoutes` option.
+You may want to extend the routes created by Nuxt.js.
+You can do so via the `extendRoutes` option.

 Example of adding a custom route: